AdobeDocs/campaign.nl-NL/help/v8/start/subscriptions.md

 >[!CAUTION]
 >
->In de context van een [Implementatie van ondernemingen (FFDA)](../architecture/enterprise-deployment.md), abonnementen en abonnementen zijn **asynchroon** processen.
+>In de context van een [Implementatie in het kader van Enterprise (FFDA)](../architecture/enterprise-deployment.md), abonnementen en abonnementen zijn **asynchroon** processen.
 Aanvragen om te weigeren of te weigeren worden elk uur verwerkt.
 [Meer informatie](../architecture/new-apis.md#sub-apis)

 <!--
 You can also enable your delivery recipients to forward messages to a friend.
 To do this, insert the relevant links into your delivery.
 You may then track this sharing process as well as the number of visits to the concerned pages.